ruppinlab/DECODEM/README.md

 ### DECODEM: Cell-type-specific prediction
-- `model_transneo_cv_v1.py`: performs cross-validation analysis using the TransNEO cohort.
+- `model_transneo_cv_v1.py`: performs the cross-validation analysis using the TransNEO cohort.
-- `predict_sammut_validation_v2.py`: trains cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the ARTemis + PBCP cohort.
+- `predict_sammut_validation_v2.py`: trains the cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the ARTemis + PBCP cohort.
--`predict_brightness_validation_v2.py`: trains cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the BrighTNess cohort containing triple negative breast cancer (TNBC) patients.
+-`predict_brightness_validation_v2.py`: trains the cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the BrighTNess cohort containing triple negative breast cancer (TNBC) patients.
-- `predict_tnbc_sc_validation_v2.py`: trains cell-type-specific predictors using TransNEO and validates on the Zhang et al. single-cell cohort of TNBC patients (SC-TNBC).
+- `predict_tnbc_sc_validation_v2.py`: trains the cell-type-specific predictors using TransNEO and validates on the Zhang et al. single-cell cohort of TNBC patients (SC-TNBC).
-- `stratify_tcga_validation_v3.py`: trains cell-type-specific predictors using TransNEO and stratifies survival on the TCGA-BRCA cohort.
+- `stratify_tcga_validation_v3.py`: trains the cell-type-specific predictors using TransNEO and stratifies survival on the TCGA-BRCA cohort.

 If `svdat = True` in the scripts, the predictions will be saved in [data/TransNEO/transneo_analysis/mdl_data](data/TransNEO/transneo_analysis/mdl_data/) (in .pkl format).

 ### DECODEMi: CCI-based prediction
-- `model_transneo_lirics_cv_v3.py`: performs cross-validation analysis using TransNEO and extracts the corresponding top predictive CCIs.
+- `model_transneo_lirics_cv_v3.py`: performs the cross-validation analysis using TransNEO and extracts the corresponding top predictive CCIs.
-- `predict_sammut_lirics_validation_v2.py`: trains CCI-based predictor using TransNEO, validates on ARTemis + PBCP and extracts the corresponding top predictive CCIs.
+- `predict_sammut_lirics_validation_v2.py`: trains the CCI-based predictor using TransNEO, validates on ARTemis + PBCP and extracts the corresponding top predictive CCIs.
-- `predict_brightness_lirics_validation_v2.py`: trains CCI-based predictor using TransNEO, validates on BrighTNess and extracts the corresponding top predictive CCIs.
+- `predict_brightness_lirics_validation_v2.py`: trains the CCI-based predictor using TransNEO, validates on BrighTNess and extracts the corresponding top predictive CCIs.
 - `predict_sc_validation_cci_pseudopatients_v1.R`: validates the top predictive CCIs in TNBC extracted by DECODEMi (using BrighTNess) with a single-cell pseudopatient cohort sourced from the Zhang et al. SC-TNBC cohort and generates Figs. S4E-F.

 If `svdat = True` in the scripts, the predictions will be saved in [data/TransNEO/transneo_analysis/mdl_data](data/TransNEO/transneo_analysis/mdl_data/) (in .pkl format).